Andy-Not/groop/README.md

 <h2>Client setup</h2>

-Navigate into the `client` folder and install all the packages in the `package.json` file using the following command.
+Navigate into the `client` folder and install all the packages in the `package.json` file using the following command in your  terminal.

 ```
 npm install
 ```
-To start the client run the following command.
+To start the client in your terminal type the following command.

 ```
 npm install